 d.
-Transportation Planning-The Planning Board reviewed the CDP and noted the following:
+Transportation Planning-In a memorandum dated January 31, 2018, the Transportation Planning Section has reviewed the CDP and noted the following:

-Pursuant to PGCPB Resolution No. 84-88, the subject property was the subject of Comprehensive Design Plan CDP-8309 that was approved on April 12, 1984.
+Pursuant to PGCPB Resolution No. 84-88, the subject property was the subject of Comprehensive Design Plan (CDP-8309) that was approved on April 12, 1984.
 The application was approved with multiple conditions, including a reference to improving the intersection of MD 202 (Largo Road) and MD 725 (Marlboro Pike).
 All transportation-related improvements have subsequently been implemented.

-Since the approval of CDP-8309, there have been a series of PPSs on the property covered by CDP-8309 that were approved.
-Based on staff's research, it was determined that those approved PPSs represent a total of 3,130 DUs.
+Since the approval of CDP-8309, there have been a series of preliminary plans of subdivision (PPS) on the property covered by CDP-8309 that were approved.
+Based on staff's research, it was determined that those approved PPSs represent a total of 3,130 dwelling units.
 Further research indicated that only 2,525 units have been built to date.
 Consequently, the pending application proposal would put the total number of units built well below the 3,130-unit threshold that was the subject of previous PPS approvals.

-The Planning Board concluded that this plan is acceptable and meets the transportation finding required for a CDP application.
+The Transportation Planning Section concluded that overall from the standpoint of transportation, it is determined that this plan is acceptable and meets the finding required for a CDP application.